Jennifer Wyatt-Speegle MA Director of Writing and College Advising | MedSchoolCoach

 Bio

 Wanting to expand her skillset, Jennifer worked for StudySync, a forward-thinking educational publisher.
-While there, she developed English Language Arts curriculum for school districts across the United States.
+While there, she developed English Language Arts curriculum for hundreds of school districts across the United States.
 In addition, she tutored high school students on SAT/ACT test prep and advised them on writing personal statements.
 In 2020, Jennifer joined the MedSchoolCoach team as a writing advisor, helping students applying to medical school produce authentic and compelling written application materials.
-She was then tapped to create and lead the writing advisor team, building a 40-person team from the ground up.
+She was then tapped to create and lead the writing advisor team, building a 50-person team from the ground up.
 Today, she is the Director of Writing and College Advising, where her role now includes leading the college advising team as well.

-Undergraduate Education
+Education

-California State University, Los Angeles
+Undergraduate: California State University, Los Angeles

-University of California, San Diego
+Graduate: University of California, San Diego

 Jennifer zip-lined over a 250-foot waterfall on the Island of Hawaii.
 She's also afraid of heights.